collibra/catalog-profiler-examples/README.md

 The examples in this project are released under the following license: [LICENSE](LICENSE).

-Collibra Catalog profiler library available at [Collibra Marketplace](https://marketplace.collibra.com) to Collibra Catalog licence owners under Collibra Marketplace license.
+Collibra Catalog profiler library available at [Collibra Marketplace](https://marketplace.collibra.com/listings/collibra-catalog-profiler/) to Collibra Catalog licence owners under the same license terms as Collibra Catalog.

 # Credits